Thomas S. Clarkson

-Thomas Streatfeild Clarkson III (November 30, 1837 – August 19, 1894) was an American businessman and philanthropist who was the namesake of Clarkson University.
+Thomas Streatfeild Clarkson III (November 30, 1837 – August 19, 1894) was an American businessman and philanthropist.
+Clarkson University wss named after him.

 Early life

 Thomas Streatfeild Clarkson was born in 1837 to Thomas Streatfeild Clarkson II (1799–1873) and Elizabeth Clarkson (1810–1883), who were first cousins.
 He had one brother, Levinus Clarkson (1835–1876), and three sisters, Elizabeth (1833–1918), Frederica (1846–1909), and Lavinia Clarkson (1842–1926).

 His paternal grandparents were Thomas Streatfeild Clarkson (1763–1844) and Elizabeth Van Horne (1771–1852).
 His uncle, David Augustus Clarkson, was married to the former Margaret Livingston (the daughter of Edward Philip Livingston, the Lt.
 Governor of New York from 1831 to 1832).
 His cousins included Elizabeth Barnwell and Thomas Streatfeild Clarkson.

 He attended the St. Lawrence Academy and then received private tutoring.

 Career

 The Clarkson family was wealthy from stock investments and real estate holdings, but required all of the sons to learn a trade, so Clarkson and his brother Levinus operated the family's farm until Levinus' death.

 At this time, Clarkson engaged in other business endeavors in Potsdam, New York including developing local electrical power plants and the first sewer system in the area and operating large sandstone quarries on the Raquette River in 1877.
 Clarkson and a cousin founded the Potsdam Public Library and Reading Room and a tuition-free night school teaching mechanical drawing.
 Clarkson made a large donation to Trinity Episcopal Church in Potsdam in honor of his father.